piano-miles/SPANet/docs/EventInfo.md

 The first step to training SPANets is to define the topology of your target event.
 To do this, `SPANet`uses a definition `.yaml` file which contains the features and jet information for your event.
 This will describe both the inputs and outputs for your model, along with any related symmetries.

-The structure of the `.yaml` file will follows a standard format.
-Special keys which must be exactly as shown will be in `CAPITALCASE`.
-Custom keys which may modified for your event will be in `lower_case_with_underscores`
+The structure of the `.yaml` file will follow a standard format.
+Special keys that must be exactly as shown will be in `CAPITALCASE`.
+Custom keys which may be modified for your event will be in `lower_case_with_underscores`.

 ```yaml
 INPUTS: